LinSoftWin/Illustrator-CC-2021-Linux/README.md

 This git repo contains an installer for illustrator CC 2021.

-**If you use something from my repo OR my host server in your project please credit me in the first lines !**
+**If you use something from my repo OR my host server in your project please credit me in the first lines ! if not respected, it will be my last open-source release.**

 **Installing :**